NDAB19001U Reactive and Event Based Systems (REB)

 - No external censorship

-If you are not already qualified for attending the re-exam, you can achieve qualification by handing in the three mandatory hand ins no later than three weeks before the exam (and getting these approved).
+If you are not already qualified for attending the re-exam, you can achieve qualification by handing in the three mandatory assignments no later than three weeks before the re-exam week (and getting these approved).
 If you base these on earlier group assignments, it must be made clear what your new contributions are.

 Criteria for exam assesment

 The grade will be based on the ability at the exam to demonstrate the achievement of the goals given in the course description.
-In particular, it is required that the student can explain the hand-ins and argue for choices made in the hand-in.
+In particular, it is required that the student can explain the assignments and argue for choices made in the assignments.